Undercliff State Hospital

 Undercliff State Hospital History

-In 1956, the facility was transferred to the Department of Mental Health, and was used as a psychiatric rehabilitation center for the surrounding state mental hospitals.
-This continued until 1976, when the hospital was transferred to the Department of Mental Retardation.
+In 1956, the facility was transferred to the Department of Mental Health, and was used as a psychiatric rehabilitation center for treatable patients in the surrounding state mental hospitals.
+This continued until 1976, when the hospital was transferred to the Department of Mental Retardation, and the facility was used to care for kids with developmental disabilities.

 The old almshouse structures burned down in the 1980s, and the large 1930s era hospital building was razed in 2013 to make way for a juvenile courthouse.